csebooks/relational-databases/content.en/part-eight-advanced-topics/_index.md

 For simple programs, the time spent in each region of the code determines the overall execution time.
 However, database systems are much more complex, and can be modeled as **queueing systems**.
 A transaction requests various ser- vices from the database system, starting from entry into a server process, disk reads during execution, CPU cycles, and locks for concurrency control.
 Each of these services has a queue associated with it, and small transactions may spend most of their time waiting in queues—especially in disk I/O queues—instead of executing code.
 Figure 24.2 illustrates some of the queues in a database system.

 As a result of the numerous queues in the database, bottlenecks in a database system typically show up in the form of long queues for a particular service, or, equivalently, in high utilizations for a particular service.
-If requests are spaced exactly uniformly, and the time to service a request is less than or equal to the

-**24.1 Performance Tuning 1035**

-time before the next request arrives, then each request will find the resource idle and can therefore start execution immediately without waiting.
+If requests are spaced exactly uniformly, and the time to service a request is less than or equal to the time before the next request arrives, then each request will find the resource idle and can therefore start execution immediately without waiting.
 Unfortunately, the arrival of requests in a database system is never so uniform and is instead random.

 If a resource, such as a disk, has a low utilization, then, when a request is made, the resource is likely to be idle, in which case the waiting time for the request will be 0.
 Assuming uniformly randomly distributed arrivals, the length of the queue (and correspondingly the waiting time) go up exponentially with utilization; as utilization approaches 100 percent, the queue length increases sharply, resulting in excessively long waiting times.
 The utilization of a resource should be kept low enough that queue length is short.
 As a rule of the thumb, utilizations of around 70 percent are considered to be good, and utilizations above 90 percent are considered excessive, since they will result in significant delays.
 To learn more about the theory of queueing systems, generally referred to as **queueing theory**, you can consult the references cited in the bibliographical notes.

-**24.1.4 Tunable Parameters**
+### 24.1.4 Tunable Parameters

 Database administrators can tune a database system at three levels.
 The lowest level is at the hardware level.
 Options for tuning systems at this level include adding disks or using a RAID system if disk I/O is a bottleneck, adding more memory if the disk buffer size is a bottleneck, or moving to a faster processor if CPU use is a bottleneck.